mollzilla/image_search_post_send/README.md

 Once pagination was understood, applied and finally debugged, added some masonry to the looks and started to think about the structure of a provider and additional data that may be added

+After context provider was applied, code improved significantly

+Another unexpected and unwelcomed setback, the fancy masonry grid was shifting items around and therefore effectively destroying the intersection observer functionality.
+Went over all the variables to make sure they were cleaned up before resorting to revise the styling.

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._

 ## 🚀 Quick start